wesovilabs/beyond/docs/advices/around.md

 {: .fs-9 }

 {: .text-green-200}
-The one that takes the full control of your functions invocations.
+The one that takes the full control of your functions.
 {: .fs-6 .fw-300 }

 ---